Jitsu-13/WeatherInfo_Project/README.md

 it takes lngotude and lattitude and unixtime as parameter and return JsonObject of weather details...............

-## Tech Stack

-- Core Java
-- Spring Boot
-- Hibernate
-- MySQL (RDBMS)
-- Sql
-- Maven
-- Swagger UI
-- postman
-- Intellij Idea
-- Giuhub

 ## Deployment

-To deploy this project on localhost paste this below code in application.properties file in the resources and update according to your database name, username and password of your MySQL database.

 ```properties
  #changing the server port
 server.port=8080